 - A 3-year license suspension / revocation

-According to NRS 484C.440, defendants should be incarcerated in a minimum-security facility.
-They will probably be segregated from violent offenders.
-And they may earn parole after 10 years.
+According to NRS 484C.440, you should be incarcerated in a minimum-security facility.
+You will probably be segregated from violent offenders.
+Plus, you may earn parole after ten years.

 Vehicular homicide penalties are harsher than those for DUI causing death.
 This is only a category B felony, carrying: